svanheule/icecube-display/doc/new-implementation.md

 For the firmware modules that are too closely tied to the hardware itself, only a header file is provided to provide the common interface that other modules build on.

+## CMake
+The current firmware implementations are all designed as CMake projects.
+This provides convenient out-of-source builds and provides a single interface to build and upload firmware images:

+* `make`: Compiles the firmware image.
+* `make upload`: Uploads the firmware image to the device, when the device is in programming mode.

 ## Firmware structure
 ### Device initialisation
-Since the firmware uses bare-metal C, microcontroller hardware initalisation has to be performed by the user, and a memory pool for display frames should be allocated before starting to write and generate display data.
+Since the firmware uses bare-metal C, microcontroller hardware initalisation has to be performed by the user, and a memory pool for display frames should be allocated before starting to generate and write display data.
 Display firmwares should call the following initialisation routines in the listed order to prevent firmware malfunction.